UnifiedPush/specifications/specifications/android.md

 * token (String): This is the connection token as defined in the [Resources] supplied by the end user application during registration.
 If this token is not known by the connector, the connector will ignore this request.
 * endpoint (String): the endpoint URL

+It MAY be sent with the following extra:
+* id (String, max 100 bytes): This is the message id as defined in the [Resources].
+If present, the connector MUST response with [org.unifiedpush.android.distributor.MESSAGE_ACK].

 ### org.unifiedpush.android.connector.REGISTRATION_FAILED

 The distributor MUST send this action to the registered application if: